eelstork/language-howl/README.md

 ## Making yourself at ease

-If you are using Unity 3D, hiding metafiles and other nonsense may be a good idea.
+- Hiding metafiles and other nonsense may be a good idea.
 Here is a [config template] [ADD] you may use.

-Ensure you have selected 'hide ignored names' in the tree-view package (`Atom > [Settings or prefs] > Packages > Tree-view`).
+- Select 'hide ignored names' in the tree-view package (`Atom > [Settings or prefs] > Packages > Tree-view`).

 ## For developers